 BLACKPINK’s Rosé is on the cover of Elle Korea July 2020 issue as Saint Laurent Global Ambassador.
 Jisoo was also featured as Dior Beauty Ambassador.
-Check out the photos below!
+Check out the and videos photos below!

 Elle: BLACKPINK’s first fashion magazine cover was August 2017’s edition of Elle.
 After 3 years, we get to meet Rosé alone.

 Rosé: I can’t believe it’s already been 3 years!
 It’s been longer than I thought.
 At the time, I remember feeling satisfied because the pictorial came out well.
 Today’s shoot made me feel more nervous and excited.
 This time I wanted to show a product that makes (people) think ‘(she) looks cool’.

 Elle: Seems like you like the word ‘cool’.
 Even when you look at past interviews or videos, you used that kind of expression frequently.